RomanMart/aws-microservices/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template
+* `cdk destroy`     destroys one or more specified stacks